Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Symbolic Execution

-All operational symbolic execution rules over our language are shown in Figure~\ref{fig.se}.
-In these rules, similar to Figure~\ref{fig.sem} we use function \form{\code{fresh}} to return a fresh variable.
+All operational symbolic execution rules over our language are shown in Fig.~\ref{fig.se}.
+In these rules, similar to Fig.~\ref{fig.sem} we use function \form{\code{fresh}} to return a fresh variable.
 We illustrate the execution through rule \rulen{S-NEW}.
 This rule allocates a new object of type \form{c} and assigns to variable \form{v}.
-Firstly, it generates a fresh symbolic address \form{l} and updates the stack to map \form{v} to this address.
-Secondly, it creates new symbolic heap for \form{l} by separately conjoining the current path condition with a new points-to predicate \form{ \sepnodeF{l}{c}{v_1,..,v_n} }.
+Firstly, it generates a fresh symbolic address \form{l'} and updates the stack to map \form{v} to this address.
+Secondly, it creates new symbolic heap for \form{l'} by separately conjoining the current path condition with a new points-to predicate \form{ \sepnodeF{l'}{c}{v_1,...,v_n} }.
 Lastly, it loads the next statement using the program counter.
+Note that we assume all variables $v_1,...,v_n$ used in memory allocation are distinct and each variable $v_i$ is only used to create at most one new object.

+Rule \rulen{S-FREE} symbolically de-allocates the heaps.
+To capture the de-allocated heaps for test input generation, we keep track the corresponding points-to predicates by storing them in a ``garbage'' formula.
+At the end of execution, those predicates are plugged into the current path condition before being used to generate the test input.